raz121991/TaskManagement/README.md

 -Configure the Database: go to appsetting.json and make sure to update the Connectionstring under connectionstrings to have your sql server name properly set there.

-Apply Database Migrations: in cmd type: dotnet ef database update Ensure that the Entity Framework Core CLI tools are installed if the command above does not work: dotnet tool install --global dotnet-ef
+-Apply Database Migrations: in cmd type: dotnet ef database update.
+Ensure that the Entity Framework Core CLI tools are installed if the command above does not work: dotnet tool install --global dotnet-ef

 Run the Application dotnet run